Dairy-Deli-Bake 2015, Atlanta, GA, June 7 – 9, 2015

 The three-day contest begins with creating enough production cakes to fill an 8' bakery case.
-Day two is devoted to the design of a wedding cake.
-On the last day, each contestant will decorate three cakes: a special occasion, IDDBA show theme, and a decorator's choice.
+Day two is devoted to the creation of a wedding cake.
+The third day each contestant decorates three cakes of their choosing, one from each category: special occasion, this year’s show theme, and decorator's choice.

-Contestants receive an all-expense paid trip to Denver, gifts, trophies, bragging rights, and publicity.
+Contestants receive an all-expense paid trip to Atlanta, gifts, trophies, bragging rights, and publicity.

 Winning Photo Portfolio Suggestions